uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ---

 ### **How do I get in contact with workshop participants?**
-- [ ] Registration for workshops is handled by the local coordinator
-- [ ] By default, registration is closed two weeks prior to the workshop date
-- [ ] Automatic reminders for workshop participants are sent out via the registration system one week and again three days before the workshop
 - [ ] If you want to get in contact with participants, the local coordinator will send you the participants contacts
+- *Registration for workshops is handled by the local coordinator.
+By default, registration is closed two weeks prior to the workshop date.
+Automatic reminders for workshop participants are sent out via the registration system one week and again three days before the workshop.*
-- [ ] Workshop participants can ask for a Certificate of Attendance after the workshop; the certificate is generated automatically
+- Workshop participants can ask for a Certificate of Attendance after the workshop:
+- [ ] For non-official workshops, a certificate is generated automatically – ask your local coordinator about it
+- [ ] For official workshops,
 ---

 ### **Which room(s) will I be teaching in?**